duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   use that priority in associations `has_many :comments, -> { order priority:
   :asc }, dependent: :destroy`
   Position is starting from 1, 2...
-  To perform bulk update, use form to pass ids
+  To perform bulk update for ordering, use form to pass ids

   ~~~
   def sort